shivampathak94/otp-app-Angular/README.md

 #Work in progress
-This project is for Multi factor authentication
+This project is for Multi factor authentication.